apptentive-engineering/dockerfiles/README.md

 As you can see, the `python` example includes subdirectories at depth+1 beyond that of the `alpine` images.
 The pattern will hold for invoking targets of subdirectories to _any_ depth.

 However let's say you don't want to build just `alpine3.7` but all `alpine` images within the repository.
-You can simplely invoke the same targets on the parent directory and it will recursively invoke them for all subdirectories.
+You can simply invoke the same targets on the parent directory and it will recursively invoke them for all subdirectories.
 For example:

 * `make alpine-build` - Recursively builds all available `alpine` images.
 * `make python/2-build` - Recursively builds all avialable `python2` images.